Pahrump Peak

 The grade starts off gentle

-Except for this gravel flat, the drainage is rocky.
+Except for this gravel flat, the wash is rocky

-Reaching the first of two notches we go through.
+Reaching the first of two notches we went through

-We reach the ridge with the summit above.
+We reached the ridge with the summit above

 Hedgehog cactus (mouse over for a close-up of a flower)